logicalclocks/machine-learning-api/docs/templates/model-serving/project.md

             )
         ```

-        Alternatively you can pass the API Key as a file or directly:
+        A more secure approach for passing the API key is as a file:

         ```python
         import hsml